Discrete $\Omega$-results for the Riemann zeta function: Auxiliary lemmas and resonating polynomials

 \begin{lem}[Gallagher] If $0<A<B-2$ and $f:[A,B]\to\mathbb{C}$ is continuously differentiable then

 \end{lem} \begin{proof} For a proof see \cite[Lemma 1.4]{montgomerybook}. \end{proof}

 \begin{lem} Let $\alpha>0$ be fixed.
 Then, for any sufficiently large $N\geq1$

-\begin{proof} As a matter of fact the discrete mean square of $\zeta(s)$ on the critical line is expected to be $\asymp N\log N$.
-This has been proved in \cite[Theorem 2]{LiRad} by introducing a weighted mean square of $\zeta(s)$ multiplied with a smooth and compactly supported function.
-We will not have such a weight in our case, so we provide a crude upper bound for the mean square which, nevertheless, will suffice for the purpose we need it.
+\begin{proof} As a matter of fact, the discrete mean square of $\zeta(s)$ on the critical line is expected to be $\asymp N\log N$.
+This has been proved in \cite[Theorem 2]{LiRad} by introducing a weighted mean square of $\zeta(s)$ multiplied with a smooth and compactly supported function and recently in \cite[Theorem 1.1]{Koba} without a weight function and for any parameter $\alpha>0$ from a set of full Lebesgue measure.
+Since we will not have a weight function in our case and we wish to treat any $\alpha>0$, we provide a crude upper bound for the mean square, which, nevertheless, will suffice for the purpose we need it.
 We briefly sketch its proof here.
 It is known by Hardy and Littlewood \cite[Theorem 7.3]{Titzeta} and Ingham \cite{ingham} that